pietropea/having-fun/README.md

 - `yarn`

 Run the `./scripts/bootstrap.sh` script to initialize your local environment.
 The script will:
-- Create a `python virtual env` in the `./api` folder and will download the project `dev` dependencies
+- Create a `python virtual env` in the `./api` folder and download the project dependencies.
-- Install the UI dependencies
+- Install the UI dependencies in the `./ui`
-- Install a pre-commit hook for code formatting and linting and enforce common programming style.
+- Install a pre-commit hook for code formatting and linting and enforce common programming style, based on a a light-weighted `python virtual env` in the `root` folder.

 ### Develop the API